Beaches Near Madrid: Best Coastal Day Trips from the Capital

 The beach is also bordered by a lively promenade.
 Lined with palm trees, restaurants and cafés, it is the perfect place for a stroll and to enjoy a picturesque lunch.

 The beach is easily accessible from the centre of Valencia.
-For more information on the journey, consider checking out my post on the 15 best day trips from Valencia, which gives more details on the best way to travel between the two cities.
+For more information on the journey, check out my post on the 15 best day trips from Valencia, which gives more details on the best way to travel between the two cities.

 8. Santander Bay Beaches

-If you’re staying in Madrid for a longer period and are looking for a weekend escape, head to the beaches in the north of Spain.
+If you’re staying in Madrid for a longer period and are looking for a weekend escape to the beach, head to the beaches in the north of Spain.
 Santander, the capital of the Cantabria region is a great option.
-It’s also one of my top picks for first-time visits to Spain.

 Santander is home to multiple beaches, catering to all tastes.
 The beaches are known for their calm waters, and scenic views and are close to the city’s iconic landmarks.